 Either way, the product should stand up to its NRR claims whether disposable or reusable.

 The reality of choosing a pair of earplugs comes down to comfort and effectiveness.

-In general, both disposable and reusable types are fairly inexpensive, costing just a few dollars for one pair of reusables or a few dollars for several pair of disposables.
+In general, both disposable and reusable types are fairly inexpensive, costing just a few dollars for one pair of reusable or a few dollars for several pairs of disposables.
 This means that comfort and effectiveness are most important.
 As for comfort, compare the softness of the material used.
 Some plugs exert less outward pressure on the ear canal, making them more comfortable to wear over a longer period of time.